 Most home chefs prefer gas hobs as they offer instant heat and instant control of the cooking temperature.
 Electric hobs can be a pain, as you have to wait for them to heat up, and then wait for them to cool down again as your pan boils over.

 Gas hobs may be falling out of favour among manufacturers, but they’re still popular among consumers.
-If you’re looking for a high-quality and reliable gas hob, we’ve researched the market and picked out some of the best options available in the UK in 2019.
+If you’re looking for a high-quality and reliable gas hob, we’ve researched the market and picked out some of the best options available in the UK.

 Read on to see our recommendations plus more info about how to choose a gas hob.